JoinMarket-Org/joinmarket/README.txt

 #TODO completely abstract away the irc stuff, so it can be switched to something else
 # e.g. twitter but more likely darkwallet obelisk and/or electrum server

+TODO combine the taker and maker code into one file where you can make different kinds of bot which combine both roles e.g. tumbler.py repeatedly takes orders on the same coins again and again in an effort to improve privacy and break the link between them, make sure to split up and combine them again in random amounts, because the income-collector will also be splitting and combining coins e.g. patient-tumbler.py which waits a while being a maker, then just starts to take orders after a time limit for people who want to mix coins but dont mind waiting until a fixed upper time limit e.g. income-collector.py which acts as a maker solely for the purpose of making money might need to take orders at some point, for very small outputs which have a small probability of being filled e.g. single-tx.py which takes a single order, using it to send coins to some address typically as a payment, so this is what the electrum plugin would look like

+TODO
+code a gui where a human can see the state of the orderbook and easily choose orders to fill code a gui that easily explains to a human how they can choose a fee for their income-collector.py both are important for market forces, since markets emerge from human decisions and actions

 #TODO add random delays to the orderbook stuff so there isnt such a traffic spike when a new bot joins
+#two options, random delay !orderbook for ones which dont mind, !orderbook without delay for bots
+# which need the orders asap

 #TODO make sure the outputs are in random order
 # i.e. so its not like the taker always gets outputs 0,1 and maker 2,3